 Belize Electricity is the primary transmitter and distributor of electric power in Belize.
-Serving almost 62,300 customers, Belize Electricity satisfies Belize's aggregate peak demand of 57 MW from multiple sources, which include power purchases from BECOL, the Comissión Federal de Electricidad, which is the Mexican state-owned power company, and from its own oil-fired generating stations.
+Serving approximately 62,900 customers, Belize Electricity satisfies Belize's aggregate peak demand of 57 MW from multiple sources, which include power purchases from BECOL, the Comissión Federal de Electricidad, which is the Mexican state-owned power company, and from its own oil-fired generating stations.
 Belize Electricity currently operates 49.3 MW of oil generation.

 Belize Electricity has signed a new power purchase agreement with Hydro Maya Limited.
-The agreement is to purchase output from a 2.6 MW run of the river hydro plant in the Punta Gorda District (Southern Belize) which is expected to become operational in January 2006.
-It is expected that annual energy output will average 11.5 GWhs.
+The agreement is to purchase output from a 2.6 MW run of the river hydroelectric plant in the Punta Gorda District (Southern Belize) which is expected to become operational in January 2006.
+It is expected that annual energy output will average 11.5 gigawatt hours ("GWh").